Table of Contents:

 MAIN TEACHING:

-(Teacher’s note: There is a great danger in looking at these examples that we see
+There is a danger in looking at these examples of things that cause suffering, that we become judgmental about why it has happened.

-every situation the same way.
-What is being said here is that it could be for this reason and not that it is because of this reason.)
+What is being said here is that it could be for this reason and not that it is because of this reason.

 1) Suffering caused by natural disasters: